Orange County Modern Quilt Guild Bylaws

 Article 1: Name and Purpose of Guild

-- Offer educational opportunities through classes, workshops and sharing of information,
+● Offer educational opportunities through classes, workshops and sharing of information, and

 The assets and property of the Guild are hereby pledged for use in performing its exempt purpose.